damir254/AKS-opentelemetry/README.md

 - Terraform/Helm pull-request validation and optional image signing or broader software supply-chain controls

-The Azure environment was decommissioned before these changes could be validated end-to-end against ACR and AKS.

 ### High Availability

 The AKS environment used one worker node because the Azure trial was limited to